niden-net/niden-net/_posts/2012-11-25-building-web-app-with-phalconphp-and-angularjs-update.md

   - angularjs
   - how-to
 image: '/assets/files/phalcon-logo.png'
+image-alt: Phalcon
 ---
-It's been a while since I last wrote a blog post, so I wanted to touch on the effort to upgrade the application that I [wrote](https://github.com/niden/phalcon-angular-harryhogfootball) for [Harry Hog Fottball](http://www.harryhogfootball.com/) using [PhalconPHP](https://phalconphp.com/) and [AngularJS](https://angularjs.org/)
+It's been a while since I last wrote a blog post, so I wanted to touch on the effort to upgrade the application that I [wrote](https://github.com/niden/phalcon-angular-harryhogfootball) for [Harry Hog Fottball](http://www.harryhogfootball.com/) using [PhalconPHP](https://phalcon.io/) and [AngularJS](https://angularjs.org/)

 If you haven't read it, the first two blog posts were [here](/post/building-web-app-with-phalconphp-and-angularjs-part-i) and [here](/post/building-web-app-with-phalconphp-and-angularjs-part-ii).

-The application was written using the 0.4.5 version of [PhalconPHP](https://phalconphp.com/).
+The application was written using the 0.4.5 version of [PhalconPHP](https://phalcon.io/).
 Since then there have been significant changes to the framework, such as the introduction of a DI container, injectable objects and lately interfaces (in 0.7.0, to be released in a couple of days), I had to make some changes.

-There are a couple of things that I as a developer would like to see in [PhalconPHP](https://phalconphp.com/), which I am pretty sure will appear later on, since let's face it the framework is still very young (not even 1.0 version yet).
+There are a couple of things that I as a developer would like to see in [PhalconPHP](https://phalcon.io/), which I am pretty sure will appear later on, since let's face it the framework is still very young (not even 1.0 version yet).
 Despite its "*youth*" it is a robust framework with excellent support, features and a growing community.
 One of these features is behaviors which I had to implement myself, and this was something new that came with this upgrade.

 Recently a new <a href="https://github.com/phalcon/incubator">repo</a> has been created on Github called the incubator, where developers can share implementations of common tasks, that act as drop ins to the framework and extend it.
 These implementations are all written in PHP so everyone can just download them and use them.
 The more submissions come in, the more the framework will grow and eventually these submissions will become part of the framework itself.